-- All parent / carers will be able to track their child's 'Lost Learning Time Point' total (should it exist) via 'My Child at School.'
-The Sanction Points are not taken away from the 'Positive' STAR & ERA points.
-These are mutually exclusive totals. - Whilst students receive sanctions in line with the consequence system, students may also benefit from a form of targeted intervention including PYL, Ethos Champion, SLT Mentoring.
+- All parents / carers will be able to track their child's 'Lost Learning Time Point' total (should it exist) via 'My Child at School.'

+- Whilst students receive sanctions in line with the consequence system, students may also benefit from a form of targeted intervention including PYL, Ethos Champion, SLT Mentoring.